Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present numerical experiments.
-We implement the adaptive UTR (\autoref{alg.adaptivenewTR}) in Julia programming language.\footnote{Our implementation is public at: \texttt{https://github.com/bzhangcw/DRSOM.jl}.}
+We implement the adaptive UTR (\autoref{alg.adaptivenewTR}) in Julia programming language.
+All experiments are performed on a MacBook Pro with Apple M2 Chip and 24GB LPDDR5 Memory.
 To enable efficient routines for trust-region subproblems, we implement two options.
-The first option utilizes the standard Cholesky factorization \cite[Algorithm 4.3]{nocedal1999numerical} and uses a hybrid bisection and Newton method to find the dual variable \cite{yeNewComplexityResult1991,yeCombiningBinarySearch1994}.
+The first option utilizes the standard Cholesky factorization \citep[Algorithm 4.3]{nocedal1999numerical} and uses a hybrid bisection and Newton method to find the dual variable \citep{yeNewComplexityResult1991,yeCombiningBinarySearch1994}.
 When using this option, we name the method after \texttt{UTR}.
-The second option is an indirect method (so it is referred to as \texttt{iUTR}) by Krylov subspace iterations, which is consistent with the open source implementation of classical trust-region method and adaptive cubic regularized Newton method.
-Motivated from \cite{curtisWorstCaseComplexityTRACE2023} and \cite[Chapter 10]{cartis2022evaluation}, we use the Lanczos method with inexactness of subproblem solutions.
-We do not further elaborate in this paper since all these numerical tricks are almost standard in the literature.
+The second option is an indirect method (so it is referred to as \texttt{iUTR}) by Krylov subspace iterations, which is consistent with the open-source implementation \citep{dussault_scalable_2023} of classical trust-region method and adaptive cubic regularized Newton method.
+Motivated from \citet{curtisWorstCaseComplexityTRACE2023} and \citet[Chapter 10]{cartis2022evaluation}, we use the Lanczos method with inexactness of subproblem solutions.

-\paragraph{CUTEst benchmark} We conduct experiments on unconstrained problems with dimension $n \le 5000$ in the CUTEst benchmark \cite{gould_cutest_2015}.
-Since many of these problems are nonconvex, we focus on comparisons with the classical trust-region method \cite{conn2000trust} and adaptive cubic regularized Newton method \cite{cartis2011adaptive1}.
+\paragraph{CUTEst benchmarks} We conduct experiments on unconstrained problems with dimension $n \le 5000$ in the CUTEst benchmarks \citep{gould_cutest_2015}.
+Since many of these problems are nonconvex, we focus on comparisons with the classical trust-region method \citep{conn2000trust} and adaptive cubic regularized Newton method \citep{cartis2011adaptive1}.
 All methods use Krylov approaches to solve subproblems.
 Specifically, the classical trust-region method uses the Steihaug-Toint conjugate gradient method.
-Since both the classical trust-region method (\newtontrst) and adaptive cubic regularized method (\arc) are well studied, we directly use the popular implementation in \cite{dussaultUnifiedEfficientImplementation2020}.
+Since both the classical trust-region method (\newtontrst) and adaptive cubic regularized method (\arc) are well studied, we directly use the implementation in \citet{dussaultUnifiedEfficientImplementation2020}.